Canton of St. Gallen: History

-the territory of the modern canton consisted of the free city of St. Gallen, the territories of the Abbey of St. Gallen (including Fürstenland and Toggenburg), the free city of Rapperswil, Pfäfers Abbey, Sargans and the independent lordships (bailiwicks) of Rheintal, Sax-Forstegg, Hohensax, Werdenberg, Windegg and Uznach.
+the territory of the modern canton of St. Gallen consisted of the free city of St. Gallen, the territories of the Abbey of St. Gallen (including the Fürstenland and Toggenburg), the free city of Rapperswil, Pfäfers Abbey, Sargans and the independent lordships (bailiwicks) of Rheintal, Sax-Forstegg, Hohensax, Werdenberg, Windegg and Uznach.

-In April 1798, the territories of the later canton of St. Gallen were divided between the cantons of Säntis and Linth of the Helvetic Republic, along with Appenzell, Glarus and parts of Schwyz.
+In the Helvetic Republic (1798–1803), the northern parts of the modern canton of St. Gallen, together with Appenzell, became the canton of Säntis (named after the Säntis), while its southern parts, together with Glarus and parts of Schwyz, became the canton of Linth (named after the river Linth).

-However, the two new Cantons had immediate financial problems and were forced to institute a number of unpopular taxes and laws.
-The Abbey was secularized on 17 September 1798 and the Prince-Abbot Pankraz Vorster fled to Vienna.
+However, the two new cantons had immediate financial problems and were forced to institute a number of unpopular taxes and laws.
+The Abbey was secularized on 17 September 1798 and the Prince-Abbot Pankraz Vorster fled to Vienna (Austria).
 The unpopular laws and the closing of the Abbey caused unrest throughout the area.
 When the War of the Second Coalition broke out in 1799, an Austrian army marched into eastern Switzerland and returned the Prince-Abbot to his throne at the Abbey.
 However, his victory was short-lived.
-The Austrian and Russian armies were defeated outside Zürich and the French Army returned to St. Gallen driving the Prince-Abbot out.
+The Austrian and Russian armies were defeated outside Zurich and the French Army returned to St. Gallen, driving the Prince-Abbot out.
 In 1803, as part of the Act of Mediation, the area joined the Swiss Confederation as the Canton of St. Gallen.

 The cantonal constitution of 1803 was revised in 1814.
 Because of the confessional heterogeneity of the canton's population, the 1814 constitution did unusually organise matters of religion, marriage and education not on a cantonal level but introduced a twofold division (confessional dualism), with separate Protestant and a Catholic assemblies subordinate to the legislative cantonal assembly (Grosser Rat).